A plaque remaining from the Big Apple Night Club at West 135th Street and Seventh Avenue in Harlem.

 To be cast in a Hollywood or a Broadway production, the old saying is that a starlet sleeps with the director to get the part.
 “She’s so dumb/stupid, she slept with the writer” is a jocular saying illustrating the lowly place of a writer in a production, especially on a Hollywood set.

-“One of the oldest inside jokes out there is of the starlet so dumb she slept with the screenwriter in hopes of advancing her career” was cited in print in 1986, but the joke is probably much older.
+“One of the oldest inside jokes out there is of the starlet so dumb she slept with the screenwriter in hopes of advancing her career” was cited in the book None But a Blockhead: On Being a Writer (1986) by Larry L King.
+Although the screenwriter joke was very popular in the 1980s, it is probably much older.

 Google Books